-- FactCheck.org: monitors the accuracy of U.S. political stories.
+- FactCheck.org: monitors the accuracy of political stories, mainly from the U.S.

 - PolitiFact: verifies political news stories.

 - Snopes: fact-checks Internet rumours and stories.
 This will determine whether that post your cousin shared on Facebook re: gun violence in America has any merit.

-- Refer to the ‘About Us’ area on a website to see what it says. and then search online for more information on the story or source.
-This is referred to as "Lateral Reading" (link to video is 3:17 mins)
+- Refer to the ‘About Us’ area on a website to see what it says, and then search online for more information on the story or source.
+This is referred to as "Lateral Reading" (3:17 minute video).

 Accessing credible news sources

 Refer to U of T Libraries' Newspapers guide that provides paywall-free (=free!) access to many national and international newspapers through library databases.